aditi1prakash/tictactoe/README.md

 CPosition - To address a particular position on the board CPlayer - A class for the players in the game
-Board - The board for the game
+CBoard - The board for the game
-Game - The game that will be played
+CGame - The game that will be played

 Game: Init() //Assumption: tictactoe game
 - Initialize two players from player class